rogn02/Python-GUI-Calculator/README.md

 # Python-GUI-Calculator
-basic GUI  calculator using the python modules tkinter, numpy, math, pillow.
+Basic GUI  calculator using the python modules tkinter, numpy, math, pillow.
+Text boxes weren't used and the calculation was done on a seperate page and imported in.